 A Perspective on Pluralism in Southern Maine: A Discussion Led by USM Faculty & Staff

 As our USM Forum on American Democracy continues, we turn our focus homeward.
-This evening brings together USM faculty and staff from across disciplines to explore how the principles of pluralism — as discussed in previous events with Eboo Patel and Raj Vinnakota — apply specifically to Southern Maine.
+This evening brings together USM faculty and staff from across disciplines to explore how the principles of pluralism — as discussed in previous events with Eboo Patel and Raj Vinnakota — apply right here in Southern Maine.

-Come hear from the scholars and educators who shape USM’s intellectual landscape — and join the conversation about building a democracy that works for all of us, starting in our own backyard.
+We invite you to hear from the scholars and educators who help shape USM’s intellectual landscape — and to join the conversation about building a democracy that works for all of us, starting in our own backyard.

 This event is free and open to the public, and registration is required in advance.

 Meeting friends for the event?
-Wander over the street to the Husky Brew in the McGoldrick Center for Career & Student Success for a drink, coffee, or bite before or after the event!
+Stop by the Husky Brew in the McGoldrick Center for Career & Student Success for a coffee, drink, or bite to eat.

 About the Forum